-Flavored vape products temporarily banned by state board of health, to chants of ‘shame’
+Flavored vape products temporarily banned by Washington state board of health, to chants of ‘shame’

 Authorized flavored cartridges are sold for the devices.
 But people can buy unauthorized products off the street — or make their own.

-A handful of elected and public health officials spoke in favor of the ban, as did two middle school students from Seattle.
+A handful of elected and public health officials spoke in favor of the ban Wednesday, as did two middle school students from Seattle.

 Youth vaping flavored products is a real problem and can be smelled on campus, said Sophie Harrison, an eighth-grader at Seattle’s Hamilton International Middle School.